Are Edibles Bad for Your Liver?

 In high doses, aspirin can cause moderate to severe serum aminotransferase elevations, indicating liver damage, which can sometimes lead to jaundice, liver dysfunction, and more.

 To date, there’s been no evidence of such issues with cannabis consumption, even in higher doses.
 Although research is limited, signs so far point to benefits for the liver when patients ingest edibles.

-If you’re interested in exploring all of your health and wellness options, Freedom Road proudly offers a variety of premium quality edibles from trusted brands.
+If you’re interested in exploring all of your health and wellness options, Freedom Road in Trinidad and Oklahoma City proudly offers a variety of premium quality edibles from trusted brands.
 Check out our selection of edibles and other products to find the options that best serve your personal needs and preferences.